Advancing Sustainable Communities:

 - and so much more!
 For a full list of speakers at this year's Forum, click here.

 Co-sponsors include Beyond Toxics, Center for Food Safety, John A. Green MD III-The EverGreen Center, Healthy Bees=Healthy Gardens, Lewis & Clark Law School, Oregon Environmental Council, Oregon Physicians for Social Responsibility, Oregon Sustainable Beekeepers, Oregon Tilth, The Organic Materials Review Institute (OMRI), Pestcide Action Network, PCUN (Pineros y Campesinos Unidos del Noroeste), Portland Urban Beekeepers, University of Portland's Environmental Studies Department, and The Xerces Society.
-If your group is interested in co-sponsoring the forum please feel free to email us.
+If your group is interested in co-sponsoring next years' forum please feel free to email us.

 Videos from the 31st National Pesticide Forum last year in Albuquerque, NM are available to watch on our YouTube Channel.
 For more information, including the speaker line up and schedule of events from last year's conference, click here.